Skip to content ↓

 How do I put my child on the waiting list?

-As soon as your newborn child has a name, you can add them to our Waiting Lists for free:
+As soon as your child is born and has a name, you can add them to our Waiting Lists for free.
+Please don't do this before they are born:

 1. fill out our Application form